SomdattaNag/Security-Screening-System/learn.md

     1. Inside the data/ folder, create subfolders for each individual (named after the person).
 The subfolder with contain the individual's images.
     2. Add multiple images of each person in their respective subfolder to improve recognition accuracy.

+4. Environment Configuration:
-4. 1.
-Copy `.env.example` to `.env`
+    1. Copy `.env.example` to a `.env` file.
-   2. Replace placeholder values with your actual credentials
+    2. Replace placeholder values with your actual credentials.

 5. Configure Email Settings
-    1. Edit message.py to set your SMTP server details and credentials.
+    1. Ensure message.py loads email settings from the .env file.
     2. Ensure the send_email() function can send emails from your desired account.
+    3. Verify SMTP server details are correctly handled (`smtp.gmail.com` and port `587` for Gmail).

 6. Run the Project
     run the main file